sonic-net/SONiC/doc/mgmt/Developer Guide.md

 - The time to prune the data tree is not significant.
 - The pruning API supports all the data types in the data tree being pruned.

 By default, the infrastructure will prune data trees created by subtree transformer callbacks.
-If a subtree callback desires to implement query parameter support itself, it indicates this by setting the *pruneDone flag to true in the inParams.
+A subtree callback function may handle query parameters for it's section of the data tree.
+If a subtree callback desires to prune it's section of the data trees itself, it should tell the infra to skip pruning by setting the *pruneDone flag to true in the inParams.

 ```
 type XfmrParams struct {